The Holiday Book List You Need Right Now

-With the holiday season and the end of 2017 fast approaching most of you will (hopefully) find a little time to settle in to a good book, be it on a beach, on a plane or under a warm blanket, or with a cup of hot chocolate.
+With the holiday season fast approaching most of you will (hopefully) find a little time to settle in to a good book, be it on a beach, on a plane or under a warm blanket, or with a cup of hot chocolate.
 If you’re struggling to wind down, here are a few tips to help you along.

 There is a mix of authors in there, and reading my list back to myself I realise that I have read a lot of female authors.

 So, if you are casting around for something new to read this holiday season, here are my recommendations (in no particular order).